-Set up International airport at Puri: Odisha CM urges PM Modi
+How an international airport at Puri will be a game changer for Odisha's tourism sector

 Puri is also linked to two Ramsar sites - Chilka Lake on one side and Bhitarkanika National Park on the other.
 Both these locations have huge potential for international eco- tourism.

-The long coastline and the bay area near Puri are ideal locations for promoting new world economic activities, leisure and hospitality, health and spiritual centres.

-The aviation infrastructure needs to be strengthened in Odisha as there has been a 25 per cent growth in the number of air passengers at Bhubaneswar airport, while 24 per cent growth in cargo and 30 per cent growth in number of flights.
+Reportedly, there has been a 25 per cent growth in the number of air passengers at Bhubaneswar airport, while 24 per cent growth in cargo and 30 per cent growth in number of flights.

-There is also a tremendous growth in civil aviation sector both domestically and internationally.
+Thus a state-of-the-art, international airport in Odisha could drive state' economy and tourism.
+And Puri, could be and ideal choice for promoting new world economic activities, leisure and hospitality, health and spiritual centres.